Peckmore/NetEx/docs/libraries/credential-dialog.md

 `CredentialDialog` supports the standard `ShowDialog()` method of invocation, as is standard across all dialogs using `CommonDialog`.

-`ProgressDialog` is supported on all versions of Windows starting with *Windows XP*.
+`CredentialDialog` is supported on all versions of Windows starting with *Windows XP*.

-*Windows Vista* introduced new visual styling for many controls and UI elements, including the Windows progress dialog.
-As a result, the appearance of the dialog is different between *Windows XP* and later Windows versions.
+*Windows Vista* introduced new visual styling for many controls and UI elements, but for the credential dialog this was done as a seperate implementation.
+As a result, on *Windows Vista* and later, the appearance of the dialog can be selected using [AutoUpgradeEnabled](xref:System.Windows.Forms.CredentialDialog.AutoUpgradeEnabled).

-## Applies to
+## Compatibility

 | Product                   | Versions              |
 |---------------------------|-----------------------|